cs50nestm/web/changemaker/README.md

 Submitting AI-generated text as your own work = zero.
 No exceptions.
 If you used an AI tool during research, note it in your works cited.

-## Indicate your topic focus and deliverable choice no later than [DATE]
-[embed your Google Form here]